-Designer Angela Stringer has a penchant for roses, and she has no shortage of design ideas, proving that floral is never tired!
-Her Valencia Rose cincher (featuring clean pattern matching) is available on Etsy for $395.
+Designer Angela Stringer (UK) has a penchant for roses, and she has no shortage of design ideas, proving that floral is never tired!
+Her Valencia Rose cincher (featuring clean pattern matching) was available on Etsy.

-A bonus from yours truly – last year I made this pattern-matched overbust with a complicated asymmetric motif as a challenge to myself.
+A bonus from yours truly – in 2014 I made this pattern-matched overbust with a complicated asymmetric motif as a challenge to myself.
 I made this using the techniques in Scarlet Sapsford’s Corset Making course (click the photo to learn more about the course).